jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

     If your contribution involves a security vulnerability, please do not open a public issue or pull request.
 Instead, please report the vulnerability to a [project maintainer](index.md#maintainers) directly.

+## Pull Requests

+When submitting a pull request, please be aware of the various development branches used by the project and base your branch accordingly.
+Ensure your pull request's target branch is set to merge into the appropriate branch.

+### next_patch

+The `next_patch` branch is used for small bug fixes, minor documentation corrections, and other small changes that do not introduce new features or break existing functionality.
+Changes implemented in this branch will be included in the next patch release.

+### next_minor

+The `next_minor` branch is used for new features, enhancements, fixes, and other changes that do not introduce major breaking changes.
+Breaking changes _are_ allowed in minor release as long as the impact is minimal and justified.
+Changes implemented in this branch will be included in the next minor release.

+### next_major

+The `next_major` branch is dedicated to major changes to the projects structure, schemas, and overall functionality.
+Pull requests to this branch are allowed, but are rarely accepted as the branch is intended for fundamental changes to the project.
+Changes implemented in this branch will be included in the next major release.

+### master

+The `master` branch reflects the latest stable release of the project.
+Pull requests should _not_ be made to this branch directly.
+Instead, pull requests should be made to one of the other branches and merged into `master` when a new release is ready.
+Notable exceptions to this rule are:

+- Emergency security fixes that need to be applied to the latest stable release.
+- Dependency updates that do not break existing functionality.
+- Documentation updates that are not tied to a specific release.

 ## Project Structure

 The majority of the pfSense REST API package code can be found at `pfSense-pkg-RESTAPI/files/usr/local/pkg/RESTAPI`.